 Even without getting into the dreaded calorie conversation again, it is obvious that if you're increasing food intake more than you're increasing movement, then you’re going to gain weight even if you’re exercising a lot.

 Here are some tips to avoid compensatory eating:

 Drink lots of fluids.
-Often appetite cravings after a workout are due to dehydration, and not a true need for calories.
+Often appetite cravings after a workout are due to slight dehydration, and not a true need for calories.